 from how error handling works in Python with exceptions.
 In rust functions that

-might raise errors return an enum called Result
+might raise errors return an enum called Result that wraps either a valid

 return value or an error.
 One problem I have with this is that the errors in the